cssearcy/AYS-Coding-in-R-Spr-2020/index.md

 # I.  Course Description, Course Goal and Course Learning Objectives

 Data is an essential ingredient of any program evaluation or performance management system.
-Organizations that want to embrace an evidence-based approach to management need to develop processes for gathering data, linking multiple datasets, running analysis, and sharing results with stakeholders through reports, dashboards, or web applications.
-The ability to collect, organize and analyze data is a desirable skill set for professional knowledge workers, high-level management, and evaluators.
+Organizations that want to embrace an evidence-based approach to policy need to develop processes for gathering data, linking multiple datasets, running analysis, and sharing results with stakeholders through reports, dashboards, or web applications.
+The ability to collect, organize and analyze data is a desirable skill set for professional analysts, high-level management, and evaluators.

 The course introduces students to the R data programming language, an open source platform that has become an industry standard because of its flexibility and power.
 It was designed to allow people to quickly develop and share new statistical tools.
 It has evolved into a more general data analytics platform that can be used for analytics, customized visualizations, GIS applications, text analysis, building web applications, and much more.
 It has a large and active user community that has developed thousands of free custom programs.